 , close it immediately!
 Like this: <p></p>

-, and then proceed to fill the inner HTML content.
+, and then proceed to fill the inner HTML content.The most effective debugging tools for HTML are:

 Let's go over each of them in detail.

 You may assume that the code you wrote is the one being displayed by the website.
 NOPE!
-There are multiple reasons that your original code may not match the source code being used on the website.
+There are multiple reasons why your original code may not match the source code being used on the website.

 Sometimes the browser will use an old version of the code instead (cache memory).
 This is called: Browser Cache

+.
 Caching can be a common source of confusion for junior developers, leading to changes not appearing on the website as expected.

 Cache errors: You need to ensure the code you wrote is the same code rendered to your website.

-Make sure to disable browser cache in the developer tools, also, get used to holding the
+Make sure to disable browser cache in the developer tools.
+Also, get used to holding the

 shift